Exchange students must read here for specific information regarding their visa and study permit

 Exemption from applying for a visa to enter Norway

-Citizens of countries with which Norway has signed a visa waiver agreement may apply for a Norwegian study permit within seven days after arrival.
+Citizens of countries with which Norway has signed a visa waiver agreement may apply for a Norwegian study permit within 7 days after arrival.
 However, applying from your country of origin is recommended.

 Citizens from EU/EEA countries

-Citizens from EU/EEA countries do not need a visa to enter Norway, but they are required to arrange their study permit at the local immigration office at the Stavanger Police Station within three months after their arrival in Norway.
-More detailed information about this process is available in the International Student Guide.
+Citizens from EU/EEA countries do not need a visa to enter Norway, but they are required to register their stay at Service Centre for Foreign Workers (SUA), Lagårdsveien 46, within 3 months after their arrival in Norway.
+You need to book an appointment on beforehand in the UDI Application Portal.

 Exemption from applying for a study permit